cloudvista/precision-ai/readme.md

 ### Assumptions

-1. FileMan is a Model
+1. __FileMan is a Model__
 Pointers, Dates, Types, Cross References, Hierarchy, and Document Mix
-2. One can replicate the FileMan Model with full fidelity in a modern commercial datastore FileMan-level replication preserves all definition, structure, pointers, and cross-references
+2. __One can replicate the FileMan Model with full fidelity in a modern commercial datastore__ FileMan-level replication preserves all definition, structure, pointers, and cross-references
-3. A Full-Fidelity FileMan Model Exporter Exists and doesn't need new work.
+3. __A Full-Fidelity FileMan Model Exporter Exists and doesn't need new work.__
 This was created under a prior VA project and is available immediately
-4. Exported FileMan-consistent data fits natively into commercial Document Stores This includes MongoDB, and Azure- and AWS- managed versions of MongoDB
+4. __Exported FileMan-consistent data fits natively into commercial Document Stores__ This includes MongoDB, and Azure- and AWS- managed versions of MongoDB
-5. Replication will be in a FedRAMP-HIGH VA Enterprise Cloud Production Environment The full-fidelity replica of FileMan will contain PHI/PII
+5. __Replication will be in a FedRAMP-HIGH VA Enterprise Cloud Production Environment__ The full-fidelity replica of FileMan will contain PHI/PII
-6. VA has capacity in managing MongoDB databases
+6.  __VA has capacity in managing MongoDB databases__
 VA currently manages a massive MongoDB database farm in the VA Enterprise Cloud

 ### Technical Note

+The direct Fileman-to-DocumentDB replication is best described as an extract-and-load ("EL") process, rather than an exxtract-transform-load (ETL) process.
+It does not involve any transformation, which is precisely why it is lossless and full-fidelity.

-Only a direct, full-fidelity 1:1 replication of the FileMan hierarchical data model and data within a modern database of the identical form (i.e., hierarchical) will avoid the data loss involved with transforming the data into a different kind of database (relational or otherwise).
-Such a full-fidelity replication will comprehensively capture, describe and ‘liberate’ all FileMan data in a modern, maintainable, accessible form.
+Only a direct, full-fidelity 1:1 replication of the FileMan hierarchical data model and data within a modern database of the identical form (i.e., Document DB) will avoid the data loss involved with transforming the data into a different kind of database (relational or otherwise).

+Such a full-fidelity direct replication will comprehensively capture, describe and ‘liberate’ all FileMan data in a modern, maintainable, accessible form.
 VA has developed this automated  FileMan data model migration tool and this is available to the government at no cost.
 Expertise in FileMan will nevertheless still be required to execute this replication strategy.

 What full-fidelity FileMan-MongoDB replication is not:
 * Not a generic process: No commercial tool or data platform has this capability.
 * Not a proprietary process: No vendor-proprietary tools or technology involved.
 * Not a  lift-and-shift process: Moving databases to a new datacenter does not fix data accessibility.
-* Not an  ETL process (which ignores the FileMan model and replaces with a different one).
+* Not an  extract-transform-load (ETL) process: This ignores the FileMan model and replaces with a different one.

 ### References